mialkin/docs/tools/kubernetes/kubernetes.md

 ## Role binding

-A **role binding** is an object that grants the permissions defined in a role to a user or set of users.
+A **role binding** is an object that grants the permissions defined in a role to a user or set of users within a specific namespace.

 Role binding holds a list of *subjects*: users, groups, or service accounts, and a reference to the role being granted.

-A RoleBinding grants permissions within a specific namespace whereas
+A [cluster role binding](#cluster-role-binding) grants permissions cluster-wide.

 ## Secret